invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 The following script arguments are used in the deploy script:

-- **Script Arguments**
+- **Mandatory Arguments**
-  - ArtifactsPath (mandatory): `$(ArtifactsPath)`
+  - ArtifactsPath: `$(ArtifactsPath)`
-  - ArtifactsPathScripts (optional): uses ArtifactsPath when not specified.
-  - devOpsObjectId (mandatory): The **Enterprise Application** Object ID of the service principal thats connected to the DevOps service connection.
+  - devOpsObjectId: The **Enterprise Application** Object ID of the service principal thats connected to the DevOps service connection.
-  - ResourcePrefix (mandatory): `$(Infra.Environment.ShortName)-$(Infra.Environment.Region.Primary.ShortName)-$(Infra.Environment.Customer.ShortName)`
+  - ResourcePrefix: `$(Infra.Environment.ShortName)-$(Infra.Environment.Region.Primary.ShortName)-$(Infra.Environment.Customer.ShortName)`
-  - ResourceGroupName (mandatory): name of the Azure Resource Group.
+  - ResourceGroupName: name of the Azure Resource Group.
 Include the variable `$(Infra.Environment.ShortName)` to make this environment specific.
-  - VariableGroupName (mandatory): The name of the variable group.
+  - VariableGroupName: The name of the variable group.
 Include the variable `$(Infra.Environment.ShortName)` to make this environment specific.
-  - ResourceGroupLocation (optional): `$(Infra.Environment.Region.Primary)` or 'West Europe' when not specified.
-  - KeyVaultName (optional): uses `invictus-$ResourcePrefix-vlt` when not specified.
-  - AzureActiveDirectoryClientId (mandatory): Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup).
+  - AzureActiveDirectoryClientId: Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup.md).
 Leave empty if AD will be disabled.
-  - AzureActiveDirectoryTenantId (mandatory): Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup).
+  - AzureActiveDirectoryTenantId: Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup.md).
 Leave empty if AD will be disabled.
-  - AzureActiveDirectoryClientSecret (mandatory): Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup).
+  - AzureActiveDirectoryClientSecret: Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup.md).
 Leave empty if AD will be disabled.
-  - AzureActiveDirectoryAudience (mandatory): Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup).
+  - AzureActiveDirectoryAudience: Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup.md).
 Leave empty if AD will be disabled.
-  - PerformSqlDataMigration (mandatory): If value is 1 the data migration process will run, migrating SQL data to Cosmos DB.
+  - PerformSqlDataMigration: If value is 1 the data migration process will run, migrating SQL data to Cosmos DB.
 If the value is 0, the process will be skipped.
-See the [migration guide](https://invictus-integration.github.io/docs-ifa/#/dashboard/installation/dashboard-migration) for more details.
+See the [migration guide](./dashboard-migration.md) for more details.
 Once data migration has been performed and verified, it is recommended to then set this value to 0 so that the migration process is skipped for all subsequent releases.
-  - FlowDataTTLInDays (mandatory): A positive integer value which represents the amount of days flow data can live in the database.
+  - FlowDataTTLInDays: A positive integer value which represents the amount of days flow data can live in the database.
 More info [here](../flowdatatimetolive.md).
-  - IdentityProviderClientSecret (mandatory): Value can be obtained by following this guide: [Container Authentication](https://invictus-integration.github.io/docs-ifa/#/dashboard/containerAuthentication).
+  - IdentityProviderClientSecret: Value can be obtained by following this guide: [Container Authentication](../containerAuthentication.md).
-  - IdentityProviderApplicationId (mandatory): Value can be obtained by following this guide: [Container Authentication](https://invictus-integration.github.io/docs-ifa/#/dashboard/containerAuthentication).
+  - IdentityProviderApplicationId: Value can be obtained by following this guide: [Container Authentication](../containerAuthentication.md).

+- **Optional Arguments**
+  - ArtifactsPathScripts: uses ArtifactsPath when not specified.
+  - ResourceGroupLocation: `$(Infra.Environment.Region.Primary)` or 'West Europe' when not specified.
+  - KeyVaultName: uses `invictus-$ResourcePrefix-vlt` when not specified.
-  - isProvisionedCosmos (optional): If the value is 1, a Cosmos DB with provisioned throughput will be deployed.
+  - isProvisionedCosmos: If the value is 1, a Cosmos DB with provisioned throughput will be deployed.
 If the value is 0, a serverless Cosmos DB will be deployed instead.
 See the [relevant section](#Provisoned-Throughput-vs-Serverless-Cosmos-DB) below for more details.
-  - isAdDisabled (optional): If the value is 1, the option to log into the dashboard with AAD will be removed.
+  - isAdDisabled: If the value is 1, the option to log into the dashboard with AAD will be removed.
-  - AdditionalTemplateParameters (optional): Additional named parameters for the arm template you wish to override.
+  - AdditionalTemplateParameters: Additional named parameters for the arm template you wish to override.
 More on this below.

 The AdditionalTemplateParameters argument are named arguments you can use to override the default values used by the ARM template.
 You simply name the argument as the parameter.
 For example if you want to use a different servicePlanSku you would add `-eventHubSkuName "Standard"` to the arguments of the powershell script.

-> Note that **resourcePrefix** and **accessPolicies** are overridden by the script, so no need to include that in the arguments.

 Complete example of the arguments (note the use of -devOpsObjectId as an additional parameter):